 - Name and address of the home-based food operation

 - Name of the product being sold

-in a color that provides a clear contrast to the background that
+color providing a clear contrast to the background that reads

 Where may Cottage Food Production Operations sell the food products?

-Cottage Food Products may not be sold across state lines.
+- Cottage Food Products may not be sold across state lines.
+In

 - Direct sales to consumers only: These foods